ksuamel/sitecore-cdp-personalize-api/README.md

-# Sitecore CDP and Personalize
+# Sitecore CDP and Personalize API

 The sitecore-cdp-personalize-api library is used to quickly integrate with Boxever (Sitecore CDP and Personalize) HTTP APIs.